Innovation Series

 At Druva, a data protection solutions company, we face this challenge every day.
 With millions of clients per customer and thousands of customers, we understand the need for long-running, bi-directional, synchronous, and asynchronous connections.

 WebSockets are a cutting-edge communication protocol that enables real-time, bi-directional data transfer between clients and servers.
 They're becoming more popular as they can reduce latency and overhead, and improve scalability.
-In this post, we'll explore how WebSockets can help you scale millions of active, persistent connections without taking up too much space.
+In this post, we'll explore how to scale millions of active, persistent connections with WebSockets without taking up too much space.
 Say goodbye to communication headaches and hello to seamless, efficient client-server communication!

 Possible Approaches